Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 Cursor is a standalone, AI-augmented IDE forked from VS Code.
 It offers natural-language prompts, deep codebase querying, smart refactoring, and inline autocomplete, combining GUI convenience with agentic code assistance.

-I’ve included a side-by-side comparison table of Claude Code, Cursor, and Qodo across key features to simplify your evaluation.
+The table below compares Claude Code, Cursor, and Qodo across context handling, prompting style, automation, and pricing.
 It gives a quick overview of each tool’s strengths.
-If you’re short on time, it’s a helpful scan:

 Context Window (Token Capacity)